Everyone has a favorite shellfish. For many, it’s lobster. For many of us at Nino’s, it’s crab.

 OUTSTANDING!
 Then there’s the Crab Cakes, which are chock full of succulent sweetness, and basically any way you want to grill it.

-Stone crab claws are über-sweet, with a firm flake and a wonderful mild taste.
+Stone claws are über-sweet, with a firm flake and a wonderful mild taste.
 It’s the one crab we enjoy chilled, usually with a mustard sauce (not cocktail sauce).
-Another great thing about stone crab claws is that they’re actually a renewable seafood resource since when captured, only one claw is harvested.
+Another great thing about stone claws is that they’re actually a renewable seafood resource since when captured, only one claw is harvested.
 They’re then returned to the ocean where the claw grows once more.